cloudblog004/fantasticfoodies/content/en/posts/1621-how-to-prepare-award-winning-chicken-and-amp-rice-casserole.md

 1. Bake in 400° oven for 50 minutes or until edges are starting to brown.
 1. Ready to serve and ENJOY!

-Chicken is an esoteric programming language by Torbjörn Söderstedt, in which &#34;chicken&#34; is the only valid symbol.
-A chicken program consists of the tokens &#34;chicken&#34;, &#34; &#34; and &#34;\n&#34;.
+Chicken is an esoteric programming language by Torbjörn Söderstedt, in which *chicken* is the only valid symbol.
+A chicken program consists of the tokens *chicken*, * * and *\n*.
 Every line has a number of chickens separated by spaces.
 The number of chickens corresponds to an opcode.

-So that is going to wrap this up with this special food chicken &amp; rice casserole recipe.
+So that is going to wrap this up with this special food chicken & rice casserole recipe.
 Thanks so much for your time.
 I am confident that you can make this at home.
 There is gonna be interesting food at home recipes coming up.
 Remember to save this page in your browser, and share it to your loved ones, colleague and friends.
 Thanks again for reading.
 Go on get cooking!